camya/filament-import-inline/README.md

 ### How to import & validate array data?
 Example: Tags, Category IDs

-In this import example for CSV data (comma separated values) the text input looks like this:

-`1,2,3`

 You can read the documentation for [CSV import with csvString()](#csv-importer-for-comma-separated-values) here.

 1. We import the CSV data with the method `Import::csvString()`.
 We set the min/max values per line to 3 to avoid wrong input using `csvPerRow:`.
 [All parameters & return format explained here.](#csv-importer-for-comma-separated-values)